-In the reported trial results, days are defined as missing if wear time is less than 540 minutes (Harris et al. 2017).
-Further, at least five non-missing days at baseline, and at least one non-missing day at 12 Months are required to be included in the primary analysis.
+In the reported trial results, days are defined as missing if weartime is less than 540 minutes.
+Further, at least 5 nonmissing days at baseline and at least one non-missing day at 12 months are required to be included in the primary analysis.
 Of the 1023 patients who were randomized, 93% of participants were included in the 12-month primary analysis.
 The average of the non-missing days were computed at baseline and 12 months to assess change in step count, adjusting for day of week, and day-order-of-wear.
-The primary analysis assumes that the data are missing at random (MAR), and sensitivity analyses were conducted to assess the impact of using different thresholds on weartime for defining missingness, and to assess the impact of data being missing not at random (MNAR) (Harris et al. 2017).
+The primary analysis assumes that the data are MAR, and sensitivity analyses were conducted to assess the impact of using different thresholds on weartime for defining missingness, and to assess the impact of data being missing not at random (MNAR).